fnauman/ML_alpha2/README.md

 Interactive python notebooks for *"Exploring helical dynamos with machine learning"*.

-**Summary**: We use regularized linear regression, random forests and Bayesian (Markov Chain Monte Carlo) to select the appropriate model for the turbulent electromotive force that leads to large scale magnetic field generation.
-We find that regularized linear regression performs the best, and this is due to the low dimensional organized dataset (helically forced turbulence) that we have.
+**Summary**: We use regularized linear regression, random forests and Bayesian (Markov Chain Monte Carlo) to select the appropriate model for the turbulent electromotive force that feeds large scale magnetic field growth.
+We find that regularized linear regression performs the best, and this is due to the low dimensional organized dataset (helically forced turbulence leads to high signal to noise ratio) considered here.

 ## How to get started